 Doctor of Couple & Family Therapy Overview

 Marriage and family therapists are among the nation’s fast-growing professions—with expected job growth as high as 41.2% in the next decade, and with a place on U.S. News and World Report’s 2013 list of 50 best careers.
-The Adler School’s innovative Doctor of Couple and Family Therapy (D.C.F.T.) program is designed to prepare advanced therapists in couple, marriage, and family therapy to meet the growing demand for these specialized services.
+Adler University’s innovative Doctor of Couple and Family Therapy (D.C.F.T.) program is designed to prepare advanced therapists in couple, marriage, and family therapy to meet the growing demand for these specialized services.

 Designed for experienced clinicians as well as recent graduates of clinical master degree programs, the D.C.F.T. emphasizes excellence in clinical practice—training students to apply empirically based knowledge, research, and techniques to therapy, training, and clinical supervision.
 Graduates are positioned to make a significant contribution to the practice of couple and family therapy through supervision, education, leadership and scholarly work.